intel/hdk/README.md

 ### Compilation

-If using a Conda enviornment, run the following to build and install HDK:
+If using a Conda environment, run the following to build and install HDK:

 ```bash
 mkdir build && cd build